Trump Officials End Gray Wolf Protections Across Most of US

 The decision keeps protections for a small population of Mexican gray wolves in the Southwest.
 It's the latest attempt over two decades to return management authority to the states.
 Courts have frequently rejected such moves after opponents filed lawsuits.

-Environmental groups pledged to return to court yet again.
-They said protections are still needed to shield small populations of wolves in West Coast states, including California, and to help them expand to new areas.
+Environmental groups said protections are still needed to shield small populations of wolves in West Coast states, including California, and to help them expand to new areas.

 “Instead of pursuing further wolf recovery, the Fish and Wildlife Service has just adopted the broadest, most destructive delisting rule yet," said Collette Adkins with the Center for Biological Diversity.